hadoopmarc/gps-controlled-lcd-shutter/doc/arduino-programming.md

 ## Checking the logs

 Once the uploaded program runs, it produces log statements over the serial interface.
 You can check these by opening the serial monitor of the Arduino IDE (far right button on the taskbar).
-On powering up the PCB, the GPS-module needs about half a minute to lock on one or more satellites and after that the LCD shutter program need 10 GPS pulses before generating second markers in the driver output.
+On powering up the PCB, the GPS-module needs about half a minute to lock on one or more satellites and after that the LCD shutter program needs 10 GPS pulses before generating the second markers in the driver output.
 During that time the serial monitor only shows:

 ```log
     Configuration of LCD shutter completed.